Manage your settings for two-step verification

 I want to change my phone number, or add a secondary number

-If you don't have access to your primary phone number, and need help getting in to your account, see our help topics in Having trouble with two-step verification.
+If you don't have access to your primary phone number, and need help getting in to your account, see the Having trouble with two-step verification article for more help.

 To change your primary phone number: